Frequently asked questions

 Yes, you can claim freight costs associated with purchasing replacement livestock materials provided you have not been reimbursed for these costs by any other subsidies available from government agencies or charitable organisations.

-Applicants are required to have the regional drought resilience plan approved by the Department of Agriculture and Fisheries (DAF), as this allows for actions to be further scoped out from that outlined in the published plan, hence an action may not appear exactly as it is named in the Plan.
+Applicants are required to have the regional drought resilience plan approved by the Department of Primary Industries (DPI), as this allows for actions to be further scoped out from that outlined in the published plan, hence an action may not appear exactly as it is named in the Plan.

 These grants are seed grants only available to those organisations that are signatories to a regional drought resilience plan.
 All organisations that are signatory to the regional drought resilience plan must agree to the lead organisation to be the grant applicant.